What are the good practices for daily inspection on site

 We advise you to check:

-• L'Anti fall -functionality test;
+• The fall arrester -functionality test;

-• The winches – check the fixings;
+• Winches – check the fixings;

 • The winch covers – are they positioned correctly?

-• The electrical outlets - lockdown;
+• Electrical outlets - lockdown;

 • The cables – make sure they are not crushed;

-• The technical characteristics indicated on the label FIXATOR – are they still readable?
+• The technical characteristics indicated on the FIXATOR label – are they still readable?

 Estimated time for platform checkpoints is 5 min!